celestiaorg/celestia-app/docs/architecture/adr-004-qgb-relayer-security.md

   - Would make the relayer parallelizable (can submit data commitments and valsets in any order as long as the valset is committed)
   - would allow the QGB to catchup correctly even in the existence of a malicious relayer

-### A request oriented design
+### A request-oriented design

 Currently, the attestations that need to be signed are defined by the state machine based on `abci.endBlock()` and a `DataCommitmentWindow`.
-This simplifies the state machine and doesn't require  implementing new transaction types to ask for orchestrators signatures.
+This simplifies the state machine and doesn't require implementing new transaction types to ask for orchestrators' signatures.

-The request oriented design means providing users (relayers mainly) with the ability to post data commitment requests and ask orchestrators to sign them.
+The request-oriented design means providing users (relayers mainly) with the ability to post data commitment requests and ask orchestrators to sign them.

 The main issue with this approach is spamming and state bloat.
-In fact, allowing attestations signatures' requests would allow anyone to spam the network with unnecessary signatures and make orchestrators do unnecessary work.
-This gets worse if signatures are part of the state, since this latter is costly.
+In fact, allowing attestation signatures requests would allow anyone to spam the network with unnecessary signatures and make orchestrators do unnecessary work.
+This gets worse if signatures are part of the state since this latter is costly.

 A proposition to remediate the issues described above is to make the signatures part of the block data in specific namespaces.
 Then, we can charge per request and even make asking for attestations signatures a bit costly.

 - Pros
   - Would allow anyone to ask for signatures over commitments, ie, the QGB can then be used by any team without changing anything.
 - Cons
   - Makes slashing more complicated.
 In fact, to slash for liveness, providing the whole history of blocks, proving that a certain orchestrator didn't sign an attestation in the given period, will be hard to implement and the proofs will be big.
-Compared to the attestations being part of the state, which can be queried easilly.
+Compared to the attestations being part of the state, which can be queried easily.

 ## Decision

-The **Synchronous QGB : Universal nonce approach** will be implemented as it will allow us to ship a working QGB 1.0 version faster while preserving the same security assumptions at the expense of parallelization, and customization, as discussed under the _request oriented design_ above.
+The **Synchronous QGB: Universal nonce approach** will be implemented as it will allow us to ship a working QGB 1.0 version faster while preserving the same security assumptions at the expense of parallelization, and customization, as discussed under the _request-oriented design_ above.

 ## Detailed Design

 ### AttestationRequestI

-The **Synchronous QGB : Universal nonce approach** means that the data commitment requests and valset requests will be ordered following the same nonce.
+The **Synchronous QGB: Universal nonce approach** means that the data commitment requests and valset requests will be ordered following the same nonce.

 In order to achieve this, we will need to either:

 - Have a separate nonce for each and define ordering conditions when updating them to guarantee the universal order.
 - Define an abstraction of the data commitment requests and valsets that guarantees the order.
 Then, link it to the concrete types.

 In our implementation, we will go for the second approach.